 With this resource, you will be able to:

-- select from various versions of clauses and optional clauses to fit your client’s situation
+- quickly access a wide-range of clauses to fit your client’s situation

 Highlights of the 2018 update